Exploring the Most and Least Diverse Countries Across the Globe

 Let’s have a look at the least diverse countries in the world.

 Comoros is known as the Union of Comoros.
 It is located in the Indian Ocean between Mozambique and Madagascar.
 It comprises four islands that are Maore, Nzwani, Ngazidja, and Mwali.
 Comoros is the third-smallest African country and is also the least populated country in the world.
 It is native to 860 thousand inhabitants.
-The population of Comoros includes immigrants of African-Arabs.
-98% of inhabitants of Comorosians religion is Islam.
-It is considered the least diverse country because it constitutes a very small number of European-born Muslims, a smaller number of Madagascarian, Madagascar people, and Indian immigrants.
+The population of Comoros includes immigrants of African Arabs.
+98% of the inhabitant of the Comorosian religion is Islam.
+It is considered the least diverse country because it constitutes a very small number of European-born Muslims, and a smaller number of Madagascarian, Madagascar people, and Indian immigrants.

 Need a translation service?

 Please enter your personal details and we will contact you shortly

 Over 95% of our clients recommend our language services to others